RobDWaller/code101/README.md

 # Code 101 (HTML, CSS & JavaScript)

-This is a simple training document that helps 'noobs' begin writing code.
-It has a focus on HTML, CSS and JavaScript.
+This is a training document that helps beginners learn code and it has a focus on HTML, CSS and JavaScript.

-The training files are broken down into two core folders `training-files` and `complete files`.
-The complete files folder contains all the working and complete code so you can see what the project should look like when you complete the training.
+The training files are broken down into two folders `training-files` and `complete-files`.
+The complete files folder contains all the working, complete code so you can see what the project should look like when you complete the training.
 The training files folder contains the same basic code with parts missing, this is so you can work through the code, fill in the gaps and learn how the code works.

 ## Training Aims

-This training documentation aims to give you a very basic understanding of HTML, CSS and JavaScript and how they relate to each other.
+This training documentation aims to give you a basic understanding of HTML, CSS and JavaScript and how they relate to each other.

 You will learn:

-- What HTML looks like and how it is structured.
+- What HTML is and how it is structured.
 - How to manipulate and add content to an HTML page using JavaScript.
 - How to select HTML elements and style them using CSS.

 ## Getting Started

-Download the latest version of the training files from the releases tab on GitHub.
-UnZip the file and open the outputted folders in Atom or another text editor.
+Download the latest version of the training files from the [releases page](https://github.com/RobDWaller/code101/releases) on GitHub.
+UnZip the file and open the outputted folders in [Atom](https://atom.io/) or another text editor.

 To complete this training course you need to edit the files in the `training-files/` directory and follow the tasks below.

 To begin open the `training-files/index.html` file in a browser.
 You just need to click on the file and it will open automatically.

-Each training task requires you to make minor edits to the code and will require you to uncomment existing code.
+Each training task requires you to make minor edits to the code and will require you to [uncomment existing code](http://www.tizag.com/javascriptT/javascriptcomment.php).

 The complete files for comparison can be found in the `complete-files` directory.
 These files are for reference, do not edit them.